|Global USA||(251) 460-6283|

 |Director||Ms. Hannah Murphy|

-The Office of Global Outreach and International Student Services provides services to international students at the University of South Alabama in the following areas.
+The Office of Global Outreach and International Student Programs oversees the University

 Office of Immigration and International Admissions